-Submitting high quality responses relies on the expertise of our members.
-If you would like to contribute to consultations and inquiries, please register on our Interests and Expertise Database, or contact Camilla Morrison-Bell, Policy Manager
+Submitting high-quality responses relies on the expertise of our members.
+If you would like to contribute to consultations and inquiries, please register on our Interests and Expertise Database, or contact Brendan Costelloe, Policy Manager.

 BES response to the Work of the Rural Payments Agency inquiry

 (418 KB pdf)

 We believe the Rural Payments Agency’s (RPA) delivery of Agri-Environment Schemes should foster greater cooperation and collaboration between stakeholders to help deliver greater benefits for biodiversity and ecological services.
 Our response highlights how the RPA can put the environment at the heart of its work.

 BES response to the Environmental Audit Committee 25 year plan to improve the environment inquiry

 (351 KB pdf)

 Our response welcomed such a broad plan for the environment but highlighted that there were many unmeasurable and unambitious targets and that without legislation underpinning the intentions set out in the plan, it is unlikely to be enforced.

 EEA workers in the UK labour market

 (187 KB pdf)